‘World’s Hottest Weather Girl’ Yanet Garcia Flaunts Famous Booty In Ultra Tight Yoga Pants

 Yanet Garcia is quickly becoming one of Instagram’s most famous personalities.
-The “World’s Hottest Weather Girl” became an overnight celebrity a few years ago after clips of her reading Mexico’s weather permeated social media, and shortly after she was given her famous nickname.
+The “World’s Hottest Weather Girl” became an overnight celebrity a few years ago after clips of her reading Mexico’s weather permeated social media, and shortly after, she was given her famous nickname.
 Yanet has taken advantage of her newfound fame online and has been showing off some of her most notorious assets to her 10 million followers.

-In Yanet’s newest Instagram post, she shared a video doing some pretty serious squat workouts in the gym.
-She strategically placed her camera behind her, pointing the lens at her famous rump which was definitely the center of attention.
+In Yanet’s newest Instagram post, she shared a video of herself doing some pretty serious squat workouts in the gym.
+She strategically placed her camera behind her, pointing the lens at her famous rump, which was definitely the center of attention.

-The new video showed off Yanet’s super toned figure as she sported camouflage yoga pants and a cut off cream-colored hooded top.
+The new video showed off Yanet’s super-toned figure as she sported camouflage yoga pants and a cut off cream-colored hooded top.
 The Hoy star also wore a simple black baseball cap with her long brunette locks hanging straight.

 Yanet captioned the workout video with a few emojis, which included the flexing arm and peach, which has become synonymous with women’s backsides on Instagram.
 The post gained plenty of attention from her followers, receiving well over 330,000 views in just a couple of hours.
 The video also garnered hundreds of comments from fans who complimented her famous derriere.